Indigenous Peoples Day is Monday October 9, 2023.

-Historic Fort Snelling is open on Saturdays from September 6 through October 29th for walking tours.
+Historic Fort Snelling is open Thursdays through Saturdays for guided tours through the end of the month.
 The visitor center will also be open with displays.
-In 2021, the Minnesota Historical society shared results of ongoing archeological investigations at the fort, which included tools that show that there were people in the area making stone tools as much as 10,000 years ago.
+In 2021, the Minnesota Historical society shared results of ongoing archeological investigations at the fort, which included tools that show that there were ancestors of today’s Native Americans in the area making stone tools as much as 10,000 years ago.
 Walking tours begin on the half hour from 10am-3pm and are included with regular site admission.
 Adults $12; Children 5-17 $8; Kids 4 and under are FREE.

 3. Celebrate the Land and Tour a Dakota Bark Lodge and Tipi

 Gibbs Farm, 2097 Larpenteur Ave W, St Paul, MN 55113

 Families can explore the site to learn more about traditional life-ways of the Dakota and investigate the native prairie, medicine garden, and traditional Dakota and pioneer crop gardens up close.
 Site tours that include the Dakota Bark Lodge and Tipi are offered on the hour.
 Learn more about Dakota history at the site here.
 Drop-In.
 Admission prices: Adults $10; Seniors; $7, Kids $5; under age 3 FREE.